resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 Mr Andrew Broad MP  The Nationals   https://twitter.com/broad4mallee
 > > ~~~
 > >
-> > Let us break down the xpaths used here
+> > Let us break down the xpaths used here.
 > >
 > > `//div[@class='row border-bottom padding-top']` matches the specific row styling of the results.
 We can't use `class='row'` because that matches other `div` elements.
 This method is slightly more robust than the relative path example used in part 1 because even if they move elements around or change headers, this primary "search result box" will be consistent.
 This page, however, is designed for output rendering without any semantic coding, so while this is slightly more robust, it's not *that* much stronger.
 It is, however, easier to debug.
 > >
 > > `normalize-space(*/h4)` is the same pattern as before.
 > >
 > > `*/dl/dt[text()='Party']/following-sibling::dd` is the first "evil line."
-By asking for Party instead of Location, I removed our ability to say `/dl/dd[2].` As that will match party for some and position for others.
-Instead, we need a way of articulating which row of the "definition list" (the dl/dt/dd thing) we are interested in.
+By asking for "Party" instead of "Location", I removed our ability to say `/dl/dd[2].` As that will match party for some and position for others.
+Instead, we need a way of articulating which row of the "definition list" (the `dl/dt/dd` thing) we are interested in.
 We do that with `*/dl/dt[text()='Party']`.
 Unfortunately, that alone produces a column of "Party".
 While everyone attending a party is enjoyable, it is not what we are after.
 > >
-> > By using the `following-sibling::` axis, we can say "Give us the dd element which follows this dt element."
+> > By using the `following-sibling::` axis, we can say "Give us the `<dd>` element which follows this `<dt>` element."
 This took a fair amount of googling on my part, but will be a very useful pattern for you to know.
 > >
 > > `*/dl/dd/a[contains(@class, 'twitter')]/@href` follows a similar idea.
 "Say what we want to search for, then get it".
 Here, we don't need to search for the word "connect" because only items in connect have `<a>` elements.
 However, we need to search for the word twitter in the various class items of those elements with `a[contains(@class, 'twitter')]`.
 Once we *find* the link, we then need to get the `href` attribute of the link with `/@href`.
 > {: .solution}
+>
+> A mistake (I, the author) kept making while creating this exercise was to confuse the part of the xpath where I was "searching" for something with the part of the xpath telling me what it is I wanted.
+The difficult part of finding the twitter url was `a[contains(@class, 'twitter')]`.
 >
 >
 {: .challenge}